mlewandowski0/fluorescence_spectrometer/README.md

 # fluorescence_spectrometer
-Fluorescence spectrometer built for the ROV project ( we want to measure the spectroscopy response from the chlorophyl b, wavelength 470 nm ).
-I used AS7341 for measuring response ( 680 nm ).
+Fluorescence spectrometer built for the ROV project ( we want to measure the spectroscopy response from the chlorophyl beta and alpha).
+I used AS7341 for measuring response. software written in HAL, board used stm32f411e-discovery